LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Experiment

 Here we investigate two reconstruction modes: self-reconstruction (\emph{self}, internal fidelity), where a node’s text is recovered from the key–values of its own summary tokens, and neighbor-reconstruction (\emph{nbr}, communicability), where the text is generated based on the summary tokens of its neighbors.

 To isolate the impact of our ``Semantic Anchor,'' we include a \emph{``compact''} baseline that performs message passing solely on summary tokens without re-accessing raw text.
 We also vary message-passing rounds ($mp$) and compression ratios ($\rho$) to examine their effect on reconstruction quality.
 The results in Tab.~\ref{tab:exp_ppl} validate the core mechanics of RAMP.
 First, the low PPL in self-reconstruction (e.g., 9.17 with $\rho=0.1$ vs. 21.72 for the raw backbone) confirms that RAMP’s summary tokens achieve high semantic fidelity, effectively compressing raw text into summary tokens with minimal information loss.
 Second, the strong neighbor-reconstruction performance shows that our messages are ``globally interpretable'' across the graph, allowing a node to recover itself from neighbors' messages.
 Crucially, the ``compact'' variant’s failure (PPL >25) validates that without raw-text anchoring, even an LLM-based aggregator suffers from the semantic bottleneck common in traditional GNNs.
+Moreover, this variant also shows consistent degradation on downstream node classification (see App.~\ref{ssec:exp_compact_downstream}), complementing the reconstruction-PPL evidence with task-level results.

 Moreover, we observe an insightful trade-off with deeper propagation: while an additional message-passing round ($mp\!=\!2$) improves self-reconstruction, neighbor-reconstruction perplexity slightly increases.
 This suggests summary tokens evolve from pure compression into more abstract, context-aware representations.
 Although less suited for verbatim neighbor reconstruction, these 2-hop summaries are more powerful for high-level downstream tasks like classification (as shown in Sec.~\ref{ssec:struc_exp}), indicating a shift from simply summarizing content to learning a graph-aware function.